ryoi/prototype-adidas/README.md

 See DEMO page [here](https://ryoi.github.io/prototype-adidas/).

 - Only supports latest Chrome and Safari
-- Responsive layout.
-Can be viewed on mobile, tablet and desktop
+- Supports responsive layout, which can be viewed on mobile, tablet and desktop
-- Some UI modules might not be fully functional. (eg. topbar menu dropdowns, footer, carousel touch event support, sizing chart, etc.)
+- Some UI modules are not be fully functional. (eg. topbar menu dropdowns, footer, carousel touch event support, sizing chart, etc.)